Sustainable Tourism and Nature Conservation

 However, keeping such “resources and attractions” instantaneous remains a problem.
 Ironically, it is the islands themselves that have recently recognized the economic value of functioning ecosystems and implemented measures to counteract further deterioration, such as the creation of a marine park around the reefs near Oostpunt (in the top 3 of the best reefs in the region), designating 30% of the coast as fish-free zones to restore fish populations and establishing 5, now internationally protected, coastal areas.
 Opportunities to finance the protection of such areas and improvements to sewage treatment plants for cleaner coastal waters through minimal “eco-tax” contributions from visiting tourists are currently being explored.

-Unique opportunities for eco-tourism
+Unique opportunities for eco-tourism and nature conservation

 In a world where the demand for eco-tourism destinations is growing, the Caribbean islands within the Kingdom could play a prominent role in the region.
 Recently, the Global Coral Reef Monitoring Network (GCRMN), the International Union for the Conservation of Nature (IUCN) and the United Nations Environment Program (UNEP) have summarized more than 35,000 individual studies on the state of Caribbean coral reefs between 1969 and 2012.
 The eastern part of Curaçao along with Bonaire Bermuda and the Gulf of Mexico have been identified as the “healthiest” (“best”) reefs in the Caribbean.
 As a result, the “Dutch Caribbean” offers unique opportunities for (marine) ecotourism in the region.
 However, strategic benefits such as these are not taken into account to achieve a more independent future for the tropical islands within the Kingdom.
 Talking about the economy of the Caribbean islands without the economic contribution of coral reefs is comparable to talking about the economy of Paris without the Eifel tower, Egypt without pyramids or Saudi Arabia without oil.
 Natural resources and attractions contribute substantially to the economy of a country or city.